 Below, you will find general answers to these questions, including information about the statutes of limitations for accident claims and how soon certain actions should be taken following a car accident.

 Should You Report a Car Accident?

-There may be instances where you don't want to report it at all, but those are rare.
+There may be instances where you don't want to report a car accident at all, but those are rare.
 For example, if you were to scrape your car door against a steel beam while backing out of a parking space, you probably wouldn't want to report it if the repair is estimated to cost the same or less than your insurance deductible.
-Also, your insurer may decide to raise your rates after such a report, especially if you have prior claims, although premium hikes are unpredictable.
-But even low-speed collisions with seemingly minor damage can sometimes cost more than $1,000 to fix, according to tests conducted by the Insurance Institute for Highway Safety (IIHS) in 2008.
+Also, your insurer may decide to raise your rates after such a report, especially if you have prior claims (although premium hikes are unpredictable).
+But even low-speed collisions with minor damage can cost several thousand dollars to fix.

-The short answer is that you should report the accident as soon as you can, even at the scene if possible (most insurers have 24-hour accident claim hotlines and mobile apps for claims).
-If it's a single-vehicle accident and you're not even sure whether to call, you'll probably want to read through your policy and make an informed decision once you get home.
+The short answer is that you should report the accident as soon as you can, even at the scene if possible.
+Most insurers have 24-hour accident claim hotlines and mobile apps for claims.
+If it's a single-vehicle accident and you're not even sure whether to call, you'll want to read through your policy and make an informed decision once you're able to do so.

-Many insurance companies require policyholders to make claims within a specified window of time after the accident has occurred, but these limits are not made public and are specific to each policy.
+Many insurance companies require policyholders to make claims within a specified window of time after the accident has occurred.
+But these limits are specific to each policy.
 If you are unsure, ask your insurance agent.

 Car Accident Lawsuits and the Statute of Limitations